 - Hazardous materials

 - Unregistered vehicles

-This might not seem like a big deal but it is important to purchase good tape.
-This will prevent items from becoming separated from the rest of the belongings.
+- Tape matters – Purchasing good quality tape is imperative to prevent items from becoming separated from the rest of the belongings.

-You wouldn’t keep your good clothes in a pile at home, so why pile them in a box here?
-Use hanging wardrobe boxes.
-This allows your clothes to breath and prevent from becoming damp and dirty.
-It’s also advised to use cedar chips or moth balls to keep any potential insects away.
+- Hang it up! – You wouldn’t keep your clothes in an aimless pile at home (or maybe you would) so why do so in storage?
+Use hanging wardrobe boxes which allow your clothes to breathe and prevent dampness.
+It is also advised to use cedar chips to keep any pesky bugs and insects away.

 Let’s Get Storing!